bkhalidcpp/MyFirstRepo/README.md

 # MyFirstRepo
-It is only for exploer.
+It is only for explorer.
+realy github is the best.